About

 Publications

-[accepted] Network range “Schrifttypologie” [writing system typology] (= 7 articles).
-In Martin Neef, Said Sahel, and Rüdiger Weingarten (eds.)
+[2023] Network range “Schrifttypologie” [writing system typology] (= 7 articles).
+In Martin Neef, Said Sahel & Rüdiger Weingarten (eds.)
 (2013–), Schriftlinguistik (Wörterbücher zur Sprach- und Kommunikationswissenschaft [WSK] 5).
 Berlin, Boston: De Gruyter.

 [2021, with Terry Joyce] Alternative criteria for writing system typology.
 Cross-linguistic observations from the German and Japanese writing systems.
 Zeitschrift für Sprachwissenschaft 40.3: 257–277.
 DOI: 10.1515/zfs-2021-2030.